fw4spl-org/fw4spl-doc/Installation/src/WindowsInstall.rst

 .. note:: *Optionnal*:
     You can also clone this extension repository: `fw4spl-ext-deps <https://github.com/fw4spl-org/fw4spl-ext-deps.git>`_

-    You'll need it if you want to add extension to fw4spl (like fw4spw-ar).
+    You'll need it if you want to add extension to fw4spl (like fw4spwl-ar).

 * Check if all the cloned repositories are on the same `branch <https://git-scm.com/docs/git-branch>`_.

-* Update the cloned repositories to the *11.0.4* `tag <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_.
+* Update the cloned repositories to the lastest stable `tag <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_.

 .. warning:: Be sure to be in the 'VS2015 x64 Native Tools Command Prompt'